EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

     12. Orage Panel Clock. ( In the plugin settings, enable check box “Show frame” and replace the text in “Line 1” with %I:%M %p.)
 Note: If you want to display the date in the clock, append “%D” in “Line 1.”
 If you want a better looking date, you could replace that by appending “%b %m %Y” instead.

+#### • Libre Office 5 (GTK3 theme Inconsistencies) - workaround:
+Libre Office with the GTK3 theme doesn't look very good.
+I'm not sure why, but I'm trying to fix it.
+In the mean time you can remove the `libreoffice-gtk3` package which will cause Libre Office to fallback onto GTK2 which is far more consistent and looks better.

+    sudo apt remove libreoffice-gtk3

 #### • GTK3 (GNOME) applications missing titlebar colour & border - workaround:
 Disabling Client Side Decorations with [gtk3-nocsd](https://github.com/PCMan/gtk3-nocsd) will allow for the XFCE window manager to correctly display borders and titlebars over GTK3 applications that are utilizing Client Side Decorations.
 Check the README.md for this reason.